+Robert Robotti

-Robert Robotti Mr. Robotti is the founder and CIO of Robotti & Company Advisors LLC, a registered investment adviser, and president of Robotti & Company LLC, a registered broker-dealer.
+Mr. Robotti is the Founder and Chief Investment Officer of Robotti & Company Advisors LLC, a registered investment adviser, and president of Robotti & Company LLC, a registered broker-dealer.
 He started his career as an accountant and CPA, and served as CFO of Gabelli & Company.
 Building on his exposure to other prominent value investors, Bob founded Robotti & Company in 1983.
 The firm's success over time has been due to his and his team's ability to identify companies trading at a significant discount to intrinsic value.
 While investing across a wide range of industries, Bob has been particularly active in the energy industry for his entire career.
 Bob currently serves on the boards of Panhandle Oil & Gas Inc. and Pulse Seismic Inc. He was a member of the Securities and Exchange Commission's Advisory Committee on Smaller Public Companies, established to examine the impact of Sarbanes-Oxley Act and other aspects of the federal securities law.
 Bob graduated from Bucknell University and holds an MBA from Pace University.

-Barbara Ann Bernard Ms. Bernard, founder & CIO of Wincrest Capital, has a passion for investing that goes back to her days of growing up in The Bahamas.
+Barbara Ann Bernard

+Ms. Bernard, Founder, Chief Executive Officer and Chief Investment Officer of Wincrest Capital, has a passion for investing that goes back to her days of growing up in The Bahamas.
 It was there that a 15-year-old Barbara Ann persuaded legendary value investor Sir John Templeton, a fellow Bahamian resident, to take her on board for the first of what would become a series of summer jobs at Templeton Global Advisors, instilling a fundamental value-oriented investment approach to the public markets.
-Later, working in investment banking at Goldman Sachs, followed by alternative asset management at Deutsche Bank, and as an investment analyst at Holowesko Partners, she acquired a robust grasp of private market valuation and the hedge fund industry.
-Today, she is the portfolio manager of the Wincrest Contraria Fund, which is a global long/short equity fund of niche, esoteric investment ideas based on bottom-up "Go-See" research.
+Later, working in investment banking at Goldman Sachs, followed by alternative asset management at Deutsche Bank, and as an investment analyst at Holowesko Partners, she acquired a robust grasp of fundamental company valuation and the hedge fund industry.
+Today, she is the portfolio manager of the Wincrest Contraria Fund, a global long/short equity fund of niche investment ideas based on bottom-up "Go-See" research.
 Barbara Ann was named a Young Global Leader in 2018 by the World Economic Forum.
-She is a graduate of Li Po Chun United World Colleges in Hong Kong, Lakefield College School in Canada, and the London School of Economics, where she Chaired the LSE Business Society.
-She currently serves on the Finance Committee of the Lyford Cay Foundation.
+She is a graduate of Li Po Chun United World Colleges in Hong Kong and the London School of Economics, where she Chaired the LSE Business Society.
+She currently serves on the Finance Committee of the Lyford Cay Foundation and is a founder of the Variant Perspectives - Women in Value Investing conference.

+Josh Tarasoff

-Josh Tarasoff Mr. Tarasoff is the Managing Member of Greenlea Lane Capital Management, LLC, which he founded in 2006.
+Mr. Tarasoff is the Managing Member of Greenlea Lane Capital Management, LLC, which he founded in 2006.
 Josh graduated from Duke University in 2001 with a degree in philosophy.
 He has worked at Goldman Sachs and holds an MBA from Columbia Business School.

+Pavel Begun

-Pavel Begun Mr. Begun is a co-founder of 3G Capital Management LLC, a private investment partnership that invests in undervalued securities around the world.
+Mr. Begun is a Co-Founder of 3G Capital Management LLC, a private investment partnership that invests in undervalued securities around the world.
 The firm's strategy is to invest at single-digit multiples in a small collection of industry-leading businesses across Frontier, Emerging, and Developed markets.
 Since inception in 2004 3G Capital Management LLC produced a track record of significant outperformance vs. MSCI ACWI ex USA and the S&P 500.